AjinkyaSambare/Resume-Parser/README.md

 2. Access the application in your web browser (typically at http://localhost:8501)

-3. Upload your resume files using the file uploader
+3. Upload resume files by dragging and dropping or browsing your computer

-4. Describe what you're looking for in a candidate using natural language

-5. Click "Find Matching Candidates" to process the resumes
+4. Use natural language to filter candidates (e.g., "Java developers with 5+ years experience")

-6. View your results and export them to Excel if needed
+5. View the results and export them to Excel if needed

 ## How It Works

-1. **Upload**: Multiple resume files (PDF, DOCX, TXT) are processed in batches
+1. **Upload**: Drag and drop your resume files (PDF, DOC, DOCX, TXT)
-2. **Natural Language Processing**: Your requirements are converted into structured criteria
-3. **AI Analysis**: Each resume is analyzed by Azure OpenAI GPT-4o
-4. **Smart Matching**: Candidates are ranked with detailed match explanations
-5. **Custom Information**: Extract any specific information you need with a simple prompt
+2. **Process**: AI-powered parsing extracts structured information from each resume
+3. **Filter**: Use natural language to find candidates matching your criteria
+4. **Customize**: Add custom columns to extract specific information from resumes
+5. **Export**: Download the results as an Excel file for further analysis

-## Coming Soon
+## Sample Data

-- Email fetching to automatically process resumes from your inbox
-- More visualization options for candidate comparison
-- Advanced filtering capabilities
+The application comes with a sample data option.
+Click "Load sample resumes" to try the application with pre-loaded sample resumes.

+To add your own sample data:
+1. Create PDF or DOCX resume files
+2. Place them in the `data/samples` directory
+3. They will be available when you click the "Load sample resumes" button

 ## License